A split step Fourier/discontinuous Galerkin scheme for the Kadomtsev--Petviashvili equation: Numerical simulations

-The issue of domain truncation is particularly important for the KP (and other dispersive) equation and it thus deserves some additional comments.
-While we have shown here that in most circumstances the discontinuous Galerkin method performs superior compared to the FFT based implementation, this is certainly not the end of the story for this particular method.
+The issue of domain truncation (as considered for the sech initial value) is particularly important for the KP (and other dispersive) equation and it thus deserves some additional comments.
+While we have shown here that the discontinuous Galerkin method can be very competitive compared to the FFT based implementation, this is certainly not the end of the story for this particular method.
 What can be done relatively easily for the discontinuous Galerkin method is to employ a grid where not all cells have the same size.
 Therefore, in the spirit of a block-structured mesh refinement scheme we would keep the present resolution in the center of the domain (where the majority of the dynamics happens) and use larger cells (with possible lower order) in the part of the domain where the solution is small.
 This would significantly reduce the computational effort with almost no loss in accuracy.
 Such an optimization is very difficult to do within the FFT framework and would thus further work in favor of the numerical scheme proposed in this paper.
 We consider this as future work.

 To conclude this section, let us investigate how many iterations are required in order to obtain an accurate solution.
 For that purpose we consider the three methods described in section \ref{subsec:improv-fp} (fixed-point iteration, secant method, and Newton's method) and solve Burgers' equation using the sine initial value.
 The numerical results are shown in Figure~\ref{fig:iteration-sine}.
 We observe that, while the fixed-point iteration can converge slowly if we take excessively large time steps, for the secant method and Newton's method no more than a couple of iterations are necessary.
 In fact, for these methods the number of iterations required to reach a certain precision is only weakly dependent on the time step size.
 Let us note that the secant method requires the same computational effort compared to fixed-point iteration while Newton's method (which requires the construction of the derivative) is approximately twice as costly.
 Thus, in order to minimize the computational effort for a given accuracy we have chosen to exclusively use the secant method in the examples that are presented in the next section.